It’s a term that is becoming more popular.

 But none more so than sulfates.

-Many were taken off the market and an emergence of new and innovative sulfate free shampoo formulas, appeared on the market.
+Many were taken off the market and an emergence of new and innovative sulfate free shampoo formulas, appeared.

 For more information on this subject, you may find the article the best body wash ingredients useful.